Skip to content

 More chance of fracture or chip / Higher maintenance for stain removal

-What happens during a Veneer appointment?
+what happens during a veneer appointment

-Your dentist will have discussed your desires about the appearance of your smile at your consultation .
+Your dentist will have discussed your desires about the appearance of your smile at your consultation.
 A treatment plan should now be in place, outlining the method and pricing of the Veneer appointment.

-A second appointment is made for approximately 10 days later to have your new porcelain veneers fitted.
+A second appointment is made approximately 10 days later to have your new porcelain veneers fitted.
 Local anaesthetic is offered if required, and the temporary veneers are gently removed.
 The tooth is cleansed, and the new Veneers are fitted with permanent cement and adjusted if necessary to perfect the fit and appearance.

-If you are having composite, the tooth is cleansed with a special gel that creates a surface on the tooth suitable for bonding of composite.
+If you are having composite teeth veneers, the tooth is cleansed with a special gel that creates a surface on the tooth suitable for bonding of composite.
 The composite is shade matched against your natural teeth, then placed onto the area and moulded over the tooth surface, being manipulated into the desired shape.
 It is then set hard with a special light.
 Adjustments are made to perfect the shape and fit.

 Dental veneer aftercare

-Anything new in the mouth can take a while to get used to, or may feel alien for a while, here is some advice and tips to follow for after you have had a veneer.
+Anything new in the mouth can take a while to get used to, or may feel alien for a while, here is some advice and tips to follow after you have had a veneer.